Colombia presidential candidates seek alliances for runoff

 He has vowed to give the rebels eight days to lay down their weapons and suspend negotiations if they refuse.
 That appeals to those Colombians outraged that FARC leaders could be spared prison time and allowed to run for Congress under a peace deal.

-(Additional reporting Julia Symmes Cobb, Nelson Bocanegra and Peter Murphy; Editing by Kieran Murray, Andrew Cawthorne and Peter Galloway)
+(Additional reporting Julia Symmes Cobb, Nelson Bocanegra and Peter Murphy; Editing by Kieran Murray and Andrew Cawthorne)